vocalpy/crowsetta/doc/howto-user-format.rst

 read `this
 paper <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510>`__.)
-You figured out which bits of the code will be common to all your projects (the bits above) and you make that into a function, called ``parse_batlab_mat``.
+You figured out which bits of the code will be common to all your projects and you make that into a function, called ``parse_batlab_mat``.
 At first you just copy and paste it into all your projects.
 Then you decide you also want to save everyone else in your lab the effort of writing the same code, so you put the script on your lab’s Github page.
 This is a step in the right direction, although ``parse_batlab_mat`` gives you back a Python ``list`` of ``dict``\ s, and you end up typing a lot of things like:

 .. code:: python